Back to News

 The new Atlas footage suggests Boston Dynamics is now concentrating heavily on that next stage – building robots capable not only of moving through the world, but working within it.

-The latest Atlas platform differs significantly from earlier hydraulic versions of the humanoid robot.
-The new system is fully electric and has been designed with simplified hardware intended to support large-scale manufacturing and deployment.
+The demonstration centers on Atlas lifting and carrying a mini-fridge weighing roughly 50 pounds, although Boston Dynamics says the robot successfully handled a loaded fridge weighing more than 100 pounds during testing.
 The company says the breakthrough is not simply the robot’s physical strength, but the development of AI-driven control systems capable of adapting to “real world adaptability: handling heavy objects by bracing and accounting for the mass and inertia; using whole-body control, not just hands to maneuver”.

 The latest Atlas system represents a major shift in humanoid robotics development, where companies are increasingly focused on teaching robots how to perform practical physical work in unpredictable industrial environments rather than simply demonstrating locomotion.